danielgormly/Koa-2.x-Guide/README.md

   }
   ```

   Very simple.
 It creates a server with the app.callback() app as its argument, as `this` references the object from which `listen` was called from, then calls the instantiated server's `listen` method with the arguments given to `app.listen()` e.g. `8000`.
+Because http is already required into `node_modules/koa/lib/application.js` we no longer need to include it.

 ```
 const koa = require('Koa');